 Immigration Lawyers for Permanent Residence

 When most people think of Canadian immigration, they are thinking about permanent residence in Canada, whether in Nova Scotia or elsewhere in the country.
-There are three main programs to choose from: the family class and the economic class.
 Some applicants may apply while in Canada: refugees, humanitarian and compassionate applications, spouses of Canadians and people who are here on valid (temporary) work permits while their permanent residence applications are in process.
 Further details on these categories can be found below.

 If you are married to or in a common law relationship with a Canadian citizen or permanent resident, if you have a parent you wish to sponsor to come to Canada, or if you wish to adopt a child in another country, you may qualify for one of the Family Class categories.
 Send us an email and we’ll give you a few options to consider.